shinyumh/landing-team-about-pages/landing page/README.md

-# Switch
+# Landing page

-A landing page template.
+This is the landing page.
+It is made from a HTML template, and below is the instruction given by the template.

 * [Getting started](#getting-started)